lofenemy/node/README.md

 # Advanced concepts Node

+Here will be described a few important Advanced NodeJS concepts.
+Before getting start, let's take a look at very base introduce to understand what NodeJS is and what the purpose of using it.

 Node JS is a platform for creating server side application using javascript language.
 It was creating as powerful system, which alows to use all js concepts without any problems with perfomance.